 A suitably qualified acoustic consultant shall be engaged to assist with the preparation of the final building plans and specifications to ensure compliance with any acoustic conditions and that no other noise nuisance is created to the neighbourhood.

 Upon completion of the works and prior to the issue of an Interim or Final Occupation Certificate, whichever occurs first, a certificate shall be provided to the Principal Certifying Authority from a suitably qualified acoustic consultant certifying that the works have been completed in accordance with their requirements and the development or proposed use is capable of operating in accordance with the design criteria.

-At 90 days of operation a suitably qualified acoustic consultant shall test, measure and certify that the development is operating, at that time, in accordance with the approved acoustic report.
+At 90 days of operation a suitably qualified acoustic consultant shall test, measure and certify that the development is operating, at that time, in accordance with the approved acoustic report and submit the document to Council within 14 days of preparation.

 Noise – Ongoing Operation of Machinery, Plant and Equipment

-The Laeq (15 minute) operating noise level of machinery, plant and equipment when measured at the boundary of the nearest residential premises shall comply with either the amenity or intrusiveness criteria calculated in accordance with the NSW Office of Environment and Heritage Industrial Noise Policy.
+The Laeq (15 minute) operating noise level of machinery, plant and equipment when measured at the boundary of the nearest residential premises shall comply with either the amenity or intrusiveness criteria calculated in accordance with the NSW Noise Policy for Industry 2017.
 For assessing amenity criteria, the area shall be categorised in accordance with the guidelines outlined in Chapter 2 of that Policy.

 Prior to the issue of an Interim or Final Occupation Certificate, whichever occurs first, certification from a suitably qualified acoustic consultant shall be submitted to the Principal Certifying Authority, demonstrating compliance with the above.